Computational Holography#

 hologram.plot_farfield(cbar=True,limits=zoombox);

-Spot Arrays
+Spot Arrays#

 Now that we’ve discussed bare-bones GS algorithms, SLM setups, and Fourier principles, we can move onto more realistic targets.
-Here, for example, we’ll start looking at many spots in the target plane vs a single one.
+Here, for example, we’ll start looking at many spots in the target plane instead of a single one.
 These patterns may seem simple but are actually an enabling tool for state-of-the-art quantum computing (where arrays of optical tweezers – the topic of the 2018 Nobel Prize in Physics – trap and excite atom arrays), optogenetics (where desired neurons are dynamically excited), and laser printing.

 Let’s give it a shot with SpotHologram, a child of the Hologram “super-class” with various utilities for making and characterizing spot arrays.